acvigue/acvigue/README.md

 ## 👋 Hey there!
 I'm Aiden

-I'm a high school senior who's interested in computer science with a focus on projects related to embedded engineering.
+I'm a freshman at Purdue studying Computer Science with a focus on embedded engineering.

 > I just finished my Tabletop Kinetic Sand Robot!
 Read more about it [here](https://vigue.me/posts/tabletop-kinetic-sand-robot-part-1-cad)